JohnSnowLabs/spark-nlp/docs/en/quickstart.md

 ### Finisher: Getting data out

-At the end of each pipeline or any stage that was done by Spark NLP you may want to get results out whether onto another pipeline or simply write them on disk.
-The `Finisher` annotator helps you to clean the metadata (if it's set to true) and output the results into array:
+At the end of each pipeline or any stage that was done by Spark NLP, you may want to get results out whether onto another pipeline or simply write them on disk.
+The `Finisher` annotator helps you to clean the metadata (if it's set to true) and output the results into an array:

 ```python
 finisher = Finisher() \